IN THIS SECTION:

 The interior of the Main Sacristy is a solemn space conceived in a central plan that forms a Greek cross with very reduced arms.
 Its space is covered with a dome resting on pendentives.

-The elevation is made with pillars to which are attached half columns and pilasters with their richly carved profile with plateresque carving; on the capitals there is a fine decoration with grotesques and garlands.
+The elevation is made with pillars to which are attached half columns and pilasters, richly carved in plateresque style.
+The capitals are adorned with fine decorations of grotesques and garlands.
 The arms of the cross are covered with fanned vaults supported by chamfers decorated with scallops.

 The dome is decorated with reliefs arranged in three rings, representing the Last Judgment and a staging of the Heavenly Court; in the lower ring, the Damned.
 On the vaults there are representations of apostles and bishops.
 In the wall of the Sacristy, the bases of the three altars that were in each of the chapels, disassembled in the 19th century, are preserved.
 These bases contain small sculptural pieces and some reliquaries.